Article Overview: Things to Do in Joshua Tree National Park

 There is a very popular 3-day biking trip through Joshua Tree hosted by REI, but many come on their own or bring their bikes out for the day because the rocky terrain and varied elevation make mountain biking one of the top things to do in Joshua Tree National Park.

-Some tips for mountain biking in Joshua Tree: avoid the main paved road which don’t have a shoulder and stick to the backcountry dirt roads.
+Some tips for mountain biking in Joshua Tree: avoid the main paved road which doesn’t have a shoulder and stick to the backcountry dirt roads.
 The park has several biking campgrounds available with shared fire pits, but keep in mind that no more than 3 people are allowed per campsite so plan accordingly if you want to bring a bunch of friends.

 It probably wouldn’t be advised for those who aren’t moderately experienced bikers as elevation gains can be in the thousands of feet as you travel from the lower desert to higher desert areas.